team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We import the `fs` module, which is required for the `encodeImage` function to work.
+1. We import the `fs` module, which is needed for reading the file.
 2. We define the `encodeImage` function as provided.
 3. We specify the path to an image file.
 4. We call the `encodeImage` function with the image path.
-5. The function returns the base64 encoded string representation of the image.
+5. The function returns the base64 encoded string of the image.
-6. We log the encoded string to the console.
+6. We log the base64 string to the console.
+7. As an example of how to use the encoded string, we create an HTML img tag with the base64 data.
+8. We wrap the code in a try-catch block to handle any potential errors, such as the file not existing.

 Remember to replace `'./path/to/your/image.jpg'` with the actual path to the image you want to encode.

-This encoded string can be used in various ways, such as sending it in API requests or embedding it directly in HTML as a data URI.
+Also, make sure you have the necessary permissions to read the file at the specified location.